 - What’s something that you’re looking forward to?

-- What’s a simple pleasure that you’re grateful for?
+- Write about a simple pleasure that you’re grateful for?

 - What’s something or someone that makes you feel safe?